xeolabs/vglviewer/README.txt

 VGLViewer
 ----------------------

-COSC427 Project,
+A simple vector-based 2D renderer with speed-dependent automatic zooming.

+Course project for COSC427 "Advanced Object-Oriented Design".

-Lindsay Stanley Kay,
+Lindsay Kay
+University of Canterbury,
-Written on September 25, 2004
+Authored September 25, 2004

-Mavenized on December, 2008.
+Mavenized December, 2008.

 Contents of this Distribution